 Memorable Christian Books for Father’s Day

 If you’re part of a healthy father/daughter relationship, check out Under the Dancing Tree.
 It’s definitely a picture book for all ages,

 As a daughter, this book is captivating.
 It reminds me of “I’ll love you Forever” (which always makes me cry) or maybe “Yonder” while being entirely unique.

-?
 I received a copy of Under the Dancing Tree from the author and chose to review it here.
 All thoughts are my own.

 Let’s Have a Daddy Day by Karen Kingsbury